vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ```
 feature:install warehouse-service
 ```
 to install the [Warehouse Service] module.
-As we can by typing
+As we can see by typing
 ```
 list
 ```